 With the extended-release delivery system, the oxycodone in OxyContin provides continuous delivery over 12 hours.
 So, people take OxyContin twice daily.

 When doctors switch people from one narcotic to OxyContin, they must calculate the equivalent morphine dose.
-The OxyContin-to-morphine dose equivalent ratio is 1-to-2, which is slightly higher than that of the immediate-release oxycodone.
+The OxyContin-to-morphine dose equivalent ratio is

 As with oxycodone, the product information for OxyContin contains an addiction, abuse, and misuse warning.